powerhouse-inc/switchboard/api/README.md

 2. Sign provided message
     - Either [using your metamask wallet](https://docs.metamask.io/wallet/how-to/use-siwe/)
         ```js
-        // this should be executed at the browser console of the graphql playground
+        // those commands should be executed in the browser console of the graphql playground
+        const addresses = await provider.send('eth_requestAccounts', [])
         await ethereum.request({
             method: 'personal_sign',
             params: [
                 'paste_hex_from_the_above',
-                'paste_your_ethereum_address'
+                addresses[0]
             ]
         });
         ```